playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 Our file list is starting to look good!
 That said, a file list containing the same file repeatedly isn't much of a file list.
 Ideally, we'd like to pass in the name of the file into our `File` component to add a bit of variance.

 Luckily for us, components accept arguments just like functions!
-These arguments are most often called "inputs" or "props" in the component world.
+These arguments are most often called "inputs" or "properties" (shortened to "props") in the component world.

 Let's have the file name be an input to our `File` component: